neutrl/nicebot-discord-bot/README.md

 - Responds with randomized Eagles responses to any message containing "eagles" (case-insensitive)
   - Includes: "Go Birds!", "da birds!", "E.A.G.L.E.S", "Fly Eagles Fly!", and more
   - 10-minute per-channel cooldown to prevent spam (each channel independent)
+- Responds "go birds." to any message containing "fuck dallas" (case-insensitive, no cooldown)
 - Tracks the number of "Nice!" responses per server and per channel
 - Persists counts to a file so they survive bot restarts
 - `!count` command to display statistics